 The potential uses for AI in the growth of a business are vast and constantly evolving, with global investment in AI development increasing by $billions year-on-year.

-Research by IDC shows that as soon as 2018 an estimated 75% of all tech developers will be integrating AI into their business applications, with the most popular algorithms relating to voice recognition and response (think calling your insurance company and giving your personal details by voice, or paying your car parking fees).
+Research by IDC suggests that by 2024, global spending on AI will surpass $500 Billion.
+Tech developers are increasing the integration of AI into their business applications, and some of most popular algorithms relate to voice recognition and response (think calling your insurance company and giving your personal details by voice, or paying your car parking fees).

 AI in Business Search Trends